-1. Was the proposal received by Procurement within the designated timeframe?
+Was the proposal received by Procurement within the designated timeframe?
 2. Did the offeror submit the required number of copies as specified in the RFP?
 3. Was the original copy of the proposal signed by an authorized representative?
 4. Did the offeror have a valid Alaska business license the time proposals were due?
 5. Did the offeror provide a signed copy of or acknowledge receipt of Mandatory Return amendments if necessary?
 6. Did the offeror provide a completed and signed Cost Proposal form in a separate sealed and appropriately marked envelope?

-7. Did the offeror provide proof of knowledge of AutoCAD Revit software either through documentation showing certification from an AutoCAD certified trainer or training facility.
-Or through proof of education through a degree in drafting, engineering, planning, cartography, construction management or a field of study that would include AutoCAD and specifically Revit within its curriculum.?

-8. For Contracts using Federal Funding:

-a.
-Did the offeror submit a signed copy of Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions form (Attachment 7)?

-b.
-Is the offeror on the Federally Debarred/Suspended Vendors List?
+7. For Contracts using Federal Funding: a.
+Did the offeror submit a signed copy of Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions form (Attachment 7)? b.
+Is the offeror on the Federally Debarred/Suspended Vendors List? c.

-c.
 Is the offeror registered in SAMS and have an active account with matching address?

-9. Did offeror sign and return mandatory Supplemental Requirements for DMVA\FMO Federally Funded Contracts 2013 (Attachment 6)?

-10. Did the offeror sign and return a Mandatory Anti-terrorism Training (Attachment 9)?
+8. Did offeror sign and return mandatory Supplemental Requirements for DMVA\FMO Federally Funded Contracts 2013 (Attachment 6)?
+9. Did the offeror sign and return a Mandatory Anti-terrorism Training (Attachment 9)?